jinghuazhao/INF/tryggve.md

 ## Installation of METAL

-The version contains modification which allows for CUSTOMVARIABLE to use integer position rather than scientific format.as in [software-notes](https://github.com/jinghuazhao/software-notes/blob/master/AA.md).
+The version contains modification which allows for CUSTOMVARIABLE to use integer position rather than scientific format as in [software-notes](https://github.com/jinghuazhao/software-notes/blob/master/AA.md).

 ## Installation of R/gap